-If immovable property is transferred, real estate transfer tax (RETT) becomes due.
+If immovable property is transferred, RETT becomes due.
 The applicable tax rate depends on the question of where the immovable property is situated in Germany and varies between 3.5% and 6.5%.

-If at least 95% of the shares in a corporation or, similarly, at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly or indirectly transferred to one purchaser or a group of related parties, then the transaction could trigger RETT.
-Furthermore, if at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly transferred to one purchaser or a group of related parties, then the transaction could trigger RETT.
-Furthermore, if at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly or indirectly transferred to new shareholders within five years, RETT could be triggered.
+If at least 90% of the shares in a corporation or, similarly, at least 90% of the partnership interest in a partnership owning real estate situated in Germany is directly or indirectly transferred to one purchaser or a group of related parties, then the transaction could trigger RETT.
+Furthermore, the (direct or indirect) transfer of (i) partnership interest in a partnership owning real estate situated in Germany or (ii) shares in a real estate-owning corporation of at least 90% within a ten-year period to new shareholders could be deemed a taxable event.
+However, this does not apply for stock exchange transactions in shares of listed companies within the EU/EEA.